 March 16, 2015

-- Durst appears in court in New Orleans and waives his right to fight extradition, meaning he will appear in Los Angeles to face charges pertaining to the Berman murder.
+• Durst appears in court in New Orleans and waives his right to fight extradition, meaning he would appear in Los Angeles to face charges pertaining to the Berman murder.

-But authorities in New Orleans are considering filing weapons charges, which would postpone Durst’s extradition.
+But authorities in New Orleans were considering filing weapons charges, which could have postponed Durst’s extradition.

 “Let me just say that we came here to waive jurisdiction and to go back to California and to get it on,” Durst’s lawyer Dick DeGuerin said in court.